tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 shortTitle: "Python monorepo: an example, 1/2"
 author: Guillaume Desforges, Clément Hurlin
 tags: [python]
-description: "How to build your python monorepo from scratch: structure and tooling"
+description: "How to build your Python monorepo from scratch: structure and tooling"
 ---

 In an organization, delivering interdependent software across teams can be quite challenging.